Bashayer-Alshehri/Investigate-No-show-Dataset/README.md

 -   The average the waiting period is 10, where the min is 0 days, and 75% is 15 days while the max is 179 days.

-## Statistical Analysis Scope
+## Analysis Scope
-Data Wrangling
+- Data Wrangling
-Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-Examination of central tendency and spread
-Data visualizations
+- Data visualizations

 ## Tools